-Easter: FG Declares Friday, Monday, public holidays - Nigeria Today
+Easter: FG declares Friday, Monday, public holidays - Nigeria Today

 By Omeiza Ajayi

-ABUJA – The Federal Government has declared Friday 14th and Monday 17th April, 2017 as Public Holidays to mark the Good Friday and Easter celebrations.
+ABUJA—The Federal Government has declared Friday and Monday, April 14 and 17, 2017, as public holidays to mark Good Friday and Easter celebrations.

 The declaration was contained in a statement signed by the acting Permanent Secretary in the Ministry of Interior, Muhammadu Maccido.

-Gen. Dambazau further urged Nigerians to co-operate and join hands with President Muhammadu Buhari, GCFR, in his sustained efforts to build a strong and virile nation.
+Gen. Dambazau further urged Nigerians to co-operate and join hands with President Muhammadu Buhari in his sustained efforts to build a strong and virile nation.

-Meanwhile, Commandant General of the Nigeria Security and Civil Defence Corps, Abdullahi Gana Muhammadu, has ordered the deployment of 40,000 personnel for the Easter celebration across the nation.
+Meanwhile, Commandant-General of the Nigeria Security and Civil Defence Corps, NSCDC, Abdullahi Gana Muhammadu, has ordered the deployment of 40,000 personnel for the Easter celebration across the nation.

-Gana while felicitating with the Christian faithful urged them to lead exemplary life preached by Christ, who sacrificed himself for the sins of all.
+Gana, while felicitating with Christian faithful, urged them to lead exemplary life preached by Christ, who sacrificed himself for the sins of all.

-He reiterated that fasting period as observed by Christians before the Easter is a time meant for the atonement of sin, alms-giving, reconciliation, tolerance and making peace with one another in ensuring lasting peace and harmony in the society, therefore, Easter festivity should not be seen as a time of merriment and fun fare alone but should be seen as a time of tolerating one another irrespective of the religious differences.
+He reiterated that fasting period as observed by Christians before the Easter, was a time meant for the atonement of sin, alms-giving, reconciliation, tolerance and making peace with one another in ensuring lasting peace and harmony in the society.

-However, \’apart from the deployment of personnel, sniffer dogs, specialised units, such as CBRN, Special Force, Counter Terrorism, Ambulances, Surveillance team are to be deployed in strategic areas, he charged the personnel to ensure the protection of Critical Infrastructure within their localities against vandals and enemies of the nation\’, he said.
+‘’Apart from the deployment of personnel, sniffer dogs, specialised units, such as CBRN, Special Force, counter-terrorism, ambulances, surveillance team are to be deployed in strategic areas,’’ he said.

+Gana charged the personnel to ensure the protection of critical Infrastructure within their localities against vandals and enemies of the nation.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask